ipfabric/docs/README.md

 is [mike](https://github.com/jimporter/mike), which is a tool for building and publishing different versions of the documentation.

-## Release process
+## Release Process

 One of the main motivations for migrating towards Markdown-based documentation is the ability to follow a standard development model.
 Thus, any update to the documentation happens as follows:

 - Create your "feature" branch.
-It is a good practice to include a ticket number at the beginning.
-For example `NIM-5808_readme`.
+It is good practice to include a ticket number at the beginning.
+For example, `NIM-5808_readme`.
 - Do all your commits in the branch.
 When ready, open a merge request (MR) on GitLab (also make sure that it starts with your ticket number, correctly formatted).
-- Set yourself as the assignee (as your are the owner of the MR).
+- Set yourself as the assignee (as you are the owner of the MR).
 - At the moment, please set the reviewer to @antonin.kral-ipf and/or
   @zdenek.sindylek-ipf for all your MRs.
 - The CI/CD pipeline builds and publishes on every push to `main`.
 - `mike` is then used by repository maintainers to push a new version release to the documentation web.
 (See the `mike` section below.)

-## Writing documentation
+## Writing Documentation

 ### Style Guide